sjmluo/Ensemble_Anomaly_Detection/docs/introduction.md

   - SCAN[11]
   - Eigenspokes[12]

-We show case our key contribution to ensemble models using the Wasserstein Barycentre.
-Wasserstein Barycentre provides a geometrically meaningful way to aggregate probability distributions based on the theory of optimal transport.
+We show case our key contribution to ensemble models using Barycentres.
+Barycentre provides a geometrically meaningful way to aggregate probability distributions.

 #### References
 [1]: Fei Tony Liu,  Kai Ming Ting,  and Zhi-Hua Zhou.
 Isolation forest.
 In 2008  eighth  ieee  international conference on data mining, pages 413–422.
 IEEE, 2008.